Legal name change

 Complete all appropriate information on Page 1 (except for the “Estate of” line in the box on the top left.)

-• A line asks you to state a “reason” for the name change and to “be specific”.
+A line asks you to state a “reason” for the name change and to “be specific”.
 You do not have to disclose your gender identity to change your name!
 You can answer with “preferred name” or “common usage.”
-Be aware this form and your answers will become part of the public record.
+Be aware this form and your answers will become part of the public record (unless the judge orders your name change record sealed, then, it can only be unsealed by the court for good cause).

 Do not fill out the boxes on Page 2 yet.